Epilepsy & Seizures

-Eyelid myoclonia with or without absences is a form of epileptic seizure manifesting with myoclonic jerks of the eyelids, often with brief absences.
+Eyelid myoclonia with absences is a form of epileptic seizure manifesting with myoclonic jerks of the eyelids, often with brief absences.
 These seizures are mainly precipitated by closing of the eyes and lights.
 They occur in symptomatic, possibly symptomatic, and idiopathic generalized epilepsies.
-Most authors support the view that eyelid myoclonia on eye closure is the defining seizure type of an idiopathic generalized syndrome (Jeavons syndrome) of reflex epilepsy, which is genetically determined, has age-related onset, and affects otherwise normal children, with a female preponderance.
-Jeavons syndrome is probably lifelong with continuing seizures in adult life.
+Most authors support the view that eyelid myoclonia on eye closure is the defining seizure type of an idiopathic generalized syndrome of reflex epilepsy, which is genetically determined, has age-related onset, and affects otherwise normal children, with a female preponderance.
+Eyelid myoclonia with absences is probably lifelong, with continuing seizures in adult life.
 Eyelid myoclonia is often confused with facial tics or self-induction of seizures.
 In this article, the author details developments in the clinical manifestations, pathophysiology, genetics, and pharmacological treatment of eyelid myoclonia with absences.

 • Eyelid myoclonia with absences is a distinct type of epileptic seizure that is often misdiagnosed as facial tics or another nonepileptic paroxysmal event of eyelid jerking.